Dog Meets Baby (Blog) is reader-supported. When you buy through links on this page, we may earn an affiliate commission at no additional cost to you.

 Take Notes.

-Keep these handy before you leave - you can jot them down, take quick photos, or keep my Travel First Aid Printable Checklist with you.
+Keep these handy before you leave - you can jot them down, take quick photos, or keep my First Aid Checklists with you.

 1. Your Child's Weight.
 In case of any health issue or emergency, children's medications are based on their weight.
 Knowing this before you leave can save you precious time.